momentumlearn/learner-resources/articles/fetch-error-handling.md

 Maybe we want to track or log this in some way to alert us to the problem, or retry the request, but we definitely want to make sure the UI responds appropriately.

-Because the fetch will not throw an Error if one of these status codes shows up in the response (as other libraries you might use do), we have to handle it ourselves.
+Because fetch will not throw an Error if one of these status codes shows up in the response (as other libraries you might use do), we have to handle it ourselves.
 We have [an `ok` method](https://developer.mozilla.org/en-US/docs/Web/API/Response/ok) we can use on the response object.
 It will return `true` if the response falls in the successful 2xx range.
 What we do next is up to us, but one possible solution is to throw your own Error and use `catch` to handle it.

 ```js
 fetch('http://httpstat.us/404')